The Working Group

 Supported by the Women's Health Contribution Program,

-administered by the Bureau of Women's Health and Gender Analysis of Health Canada.
+administered by the Gender and Health Unit of Health Canada.

 In partnership with The Canadian Women's Health Network.